Kilo0110/Ticketier/README.md

 ## License

-Ticketier is released under the (MIT License)[]https://en.m.wikipedia.org/wiki/MIT_License.
+Ticketier is released under the [MIT License](https://en.m.wikipedia.org/wiki/MIT_License).

 ## Contact

-For any inquiries or support, please contact me (here)[https://www.twitter.com/Kilo0110]
+For any inquiries or support, please contact me [here](https://www.twitter.com/AyamKamCy0110)

 Thank you for using Ticketier!
 Enjoy your ticket booking experience!